yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="remarks"></a>Uwagi

-##  <a name="isrightalign"></a>  CMFCPopupMenu::IsRightAlign
+##  <a name="isrightalign"></a>CMFCPopupMenu:: IsRightAlign

-Wskazuje, czy menu jest wyrównany do prawej czy wyrównane do lewej.
+Wskazuje, czy menu jest wyrównane do prawej czy wyrównane do lewej.

 ```
 BOOL IsRightAlign() const;